Scientific: Buxus microphylla japonica

 Sunset 8-24

-Landscape Use: Edging, barrier, formal and informal hedge, entryway, foundation plant, mesic landscape design themes
+Landscape Use: Edging, barrier, small-scale formal or informal hedge, entryway, foundation plant, mesic landscape design themes, container plant, bonsai.

-Foliage/texture: Leaves small, greenish to 1" long or less, prominent mid-vein, no trichomes on mid-vein like Buxus microphylla koreana, medium fine texture
+Foliage/Texture: Leaves small, greenish to 1-inch long or less, prominent mid-vein, no trichomes on mid-vein like Buxus microphylla koreana, young stems green too, foliage turns a bronze color during winter in colder climates; medium fine texture.

-Seasonal color: None in Phoenix, though in colder climates the foliage will develop a brown to purple tinge in winter.
+Seasonal Color: None in Phoenix most years, though during those rare Phoenix winter "cold snaps" and in normally colder climates the foliage of Japanese boxwood will develop a reddish-brown to purple tinge during winter.

 Temperature: Hardy to 0oF, but struggles to survive the in the lower desert because of the summer heat.

 Light: Partial to full shade is, northern and eastern exposures are required.
-Avoid full western sun at all costs!
+In Phoenix, avoid full western exposures at all costs!

 Watering: Regular

-Pruning: Should be regularly sheared for best results.
-Can be formally clipped into hedge as low as 2-3' or trained as a topiary.
+All jesting aside (not really), this shrub should be regularly sheared for best results.
+It can be formally clipped into a hedge as low as 2 to 3 feet or trained as a small topiary.

-Disease and pests: Spider mites and leaf miners
+Disease and pests: Spider mites during summer months and leaf miners.

-Additional comments: This is a plant that is 'out of step' with current regional demands to conserve water resources by installing landscape gardens with 'desert-adapted' plants.
-However, Japanese boxwood is a good western substitute for English boxwood (Buxus sempervirens) when landscape gardeners desire to create a formal landscape appearance with structural lines derived from the use of relatively diminutive hedging plants.
-There are several superior cultivars including 'Compacta', 'Green Beauty', ' and Winter Gem'.
-Buxus microphylla koreana (Korean boxwood) is a more elegant and cold tolerant boxwood species Japanese boxwood and is best used in Arizona landscapes at higher elevations such as in the cities of Payson, Prescott, and Flagstaff.
+Additional comments: This is a plant that is 'out of step' with current regional demands to conserve water resources manisfest by installing landscape gardens with 'desert adapted' or 'native' plants.
+However, Japanese boxwood is a good western substitute for true English boxwood (Buxus sempervirens) when landscape gardeners desire to create a formal landscape appearance with structural lines derived from the use of relatively diminutive dense shrubs.